phoebec0220/CSP-Project-Father-Giovanni-s-Pizza-/README.md

 checkboxes
 Pizza confirmation: Image container, logo, menu

-.bak files are automatically generated backup files used xampp for server and phpmyadmin for database
+.bak files are automatically generated backup files,

+used xampp for server and phpmyadmin for database